vineetk1/interact-keras-model/README.md

 layer 2: name = conv1d_1, Configuration
 {'activation': 'relu', 'name': 'conv1d_1', 'bias_constraint': None, 'kernel_regularizer': None, 'activity_regularizer': None, 'bias_initializer':
+.....
 >>
-.....
 ```
 ### IO (Input/Output)
-Use the 'io" command to display the outputs from one or more layers when a given input is applied to a layer.
+The 'io" command displays the outputs from the specified layers when a specified input data is applied to a layer.
 Use "io -h" to examine the details of the command.
-The "io" command has three sub-commands, namely, "listlayerrs", "setup", and run
+The "io" command has three sub-commands, namely, "listLayers", "setup", and "run"
 ```
 >>io -h
 usage: io [-h] {listLayers,ll,setup,se,run} ...